Naviga nel sito della Scuola di Economia e Management

 • (a) The ECTS-weighted average of the grades earned by the student at all exams they passed is determined, excluding the exams for which the possible grades are just Pass/Fail, and excluding the grade of the thesis.

-• (b) The average determined at point (a) is multiplied by 11/3.
+• (b) The average derived at (a) is multiplied by 11/3.

 Last